+Training

-Training: LCI staff are trained and oriented on the Adult Protective Service and Elder Abuse and Neglect systems, the requirements on reporting and responding to complaints, allegations and/or direct observations, and the relevant elements of the Wisconsin Guardianship Statute (Ch.
+LCI staff are trained and oriented on the Adult Protective Service and Elder Abuse and Neglect systems, the requirements on reporting and responding to complaints, allegations and/or direct observations, and the relevant elements of the Wisconsin Guardianship Statute (Ch.
 54).
 The reporting process will be outlined through a Memorandum of Understanding specific to each county served by LCI.

-IDT staff will be trained at least every three years on the Restrictive Measures Policy and Procedure.
-Upon hire, IDT staff will be trained on LCI Restrictive Measures Policy and Procedure during orientation.
-LCI Training and Development Department tracks all employee training.
+IDTS will be trained at least every three years on the Restrictive Measures Policy and Procedure.
+Upon hire, IDTS will be trained on LCI Restrictive Measures Policy and Procedure during orientation.
+IDT training includes elements from the Restrictive Measures Guidelines and Standards.
+LCI Care Management Best Practice Department tracks all employee training.

 LCI RMRC members are trained on Restrictive Measures Policy and Procedure and RM application review processes prior to serving on the Committee by the RM Specialist.
 LCI RMRC ensures that RM applications include the provision of at least annual training by the provider to their staff regarding the measures contained within the application.